Career Spotlight: How to Become a Physical Therapist

 College Education

-After high school, you'll need to:
+Upon completing high school, you will need to:

 Licensing and Specialization